Introduction

 So, what are the major distinctions between those two?

-• GPT-4o (Omni) is particularly notable for improved efficiency, faster response times, and ability to handle multimodal inputs (text, images, and voice).
+Note: GPT-4o (Omni) is particularly notable for improved efficiency, faster response times, and the ability to handle multimodal inputs (text, images, and voice).
+Integrating external data sources can further enhance the performance of these models.

 It is worth noting that using GPT 3,5 via the API (for integrating into apps or services) is not free.
 This AI model charges fees based on usage (around $0.002 per 1,000 tokens).